Badly Designed Bike Racks

 It turns out the Association of Pedestrian and Bicycle Professionals do have a pretty good set of guidelines for designing and installing bicycle parking in their Essentials of Bike Parking document. document.

-Guidline | Capitol Bike Rack | Inverted U Sign Post The rack should provide two points of interest in Astronomy. | Sign Post |
+Guidline | Capitol Bike Rack | Inverted U Sign Post The rack should provide two points of interest around the city. | Sign Post |

 ---|---|---|---|